-All calculations in this report utilized the Texas Physician Pipeline Model.
 The Texas Physician Pipeline Model is a tool that was developed by IHS Markit.
-This tool builds upon the supply and demand models that were presented in the previous iteration of this required report published in 2020 on physician supply and demand projections.
-In developing this tool, IHS Markit used data gathered from the American Medical Association Masterfile and DSHS.
+The tool builds upon the supply and demand models that were presented in the previous iteration of this required report published in 2020 on physician supply and demand projections.
+In developing this tool, IHS Markit used data gathered from the American Medical Association Masterfile and the Texas DSHS.
 When determining the impact of changes in the number of UME and GME spaces on the number of physicians practicing in Texas, the model considers the impact of choices of specialty and location of both UME and GME education.
-The model also relies on an assumption that all new UME and GME slots made available will be utilized.